 Rule 21 To make a noun plural, add the ending -S, unless the word hisses or changes; then add -ES.

-Occasional nouns have no change or an irregular spelling.
+Some nouns have no change or an irregular spelling.

 Rule 22 To make a verb 3rd person singular, add the ending -S, unless the word hisses or changes; then add -ES.
-Only four verbs are irregular.
+Only four verbs are irregular. (has, does, goes, is)

-Rule 23 Al- is a prefix written with one L when preceding another syllable.
+Rule 23 AL- is a prefix written with one L when preceding another syllable.

-Rule 24 -Ful is a suffix written with one L when added to another syllable.
+Rule 24 -FUL is a suffix written with one L when added to another syllable.

 Rule 25 DGE is used only after a single vowel which says its short (first) sound.